gattotozzo/Alfred/README.md

 # Alfred voice assistant

-This is our super cool voice assistant called Alfred, he's able to do a lot of things so you should try it!.
+This is our super cool voice assistant called Alfred, he's able to do a lot of things so you should try it!\
 **--Work in progress--**